parth-paghdal-132/BookBud/README.md

 9. Now wait for a 1-2 second when you see message like `Your server is running at http://localhost:3000` in command prompt or terminal (don't stop the process or kill the terminal) hit http://localhost:3000 this url to your browser and you will see the app is running.

 10. Once you are done with the exploring site come again to the command prompt and kill the process.
-Which will stop ther server.
+Which will stop the server.